 My girlfriend, Holly, is a Pediatric Occupational Therapist and has spent the last several years working in various clinics.
 This year she decided to take a leap and start her own practice, Flip Therapy.
 I no longer take on freelance work, but I did offer to do branding work and built her a website when she was ready.

 Historically, I would have built a WordPress theme for her to use.
 Unfortunately, WordPress isn’t what it once was.
 It gets more confusing and difficult to use with every release.
 I can’t see myself building a new WordPress site anytime soon.
 Holly’s website was built with Webflow.

 Honestly, Webflow is a fantastic tool.
 WYSYWIG editors have come a long way since Dreamweaver.
 For a small business website with relatively minor updates, it was perfect.

 She’s got a full caseload of kids.
 The next major step is to try and find a place for her clinic.
 Unfortunately, other than being supportive that’s not something can really help out with.

 Designing an icon set

-I stepped out of my comfort zone a bit this summer when I designed a custom icon set for Salesloft.
+I stepped out of my comfort zone a bit this summer when I designed a custom icon set.
 The timing was fortunate.
 One of my teams had just released a big project and the other team was largely focused on backend work.
 This gave me some free cycles to try something different.

 It took a significant amount of time studying icon sets to understand what made one good.
 While I ended up with something that looks and feels different, many of the principles were borrowed from IBM’s UI icons.
 In my opinion they are the most well-thought out icon sets.